‘Latinx’ not a preferred term among Hispanics, survey says

 The term Hispanic first appeared in a full U.S. census in 1980 and Latino in 2000, after some in the community resisted the Hispanic label and its connection to Spain.

-“Awareness of the term [Latinx] is relatively low.
-And it speaks to the relative newness of Latinx as a pan-ethnic term for this population compared to, say, Hispanic and Latino,” Lopez said.
+“Awareness of the term is relatively low.
+And it speaks to the relative newness of ‘Latinx’ as a pan-ethnic term for this population compared to, say, ‘Hispanic’ and ‘Latino,’ ” Lopez said.

-“Latinx” has emerged within a larger push in Latin America to make Spanish and other romance languages gender neutral.
-In an open-ended question in the Pew survey that asked respondents what the term means to them, 12 percent said that Latinx is a term they disagree with or dislike, some describing it as an “Anglicism” of the Spanish language.
+“Latinx” has emerged within a larger push in Latin America to make Spanish and other romance languages gender-neutral.
+In an open-ended question in the Pew survey that asked respondents what the term means to them, 12 percent said ‘Latinx’ is a term they disagree with or dislike, some describing it as an “Anglicism” of the Spanish language.

 Criticisms of “Latinx” are not new, with debates on Twitter erupting every few months.
 Some argue, inaccurately, that “Latinx” originated from White, non-Hispanic academics.

-David Bowles, a Mexican American author and an associate professor of literature at the University of Texas Rio Grande Valley, said that he wasn’t surprised at the survey results because of how slowly language evolves, especially when it comes from a marginalized group.
+David Bowles, a Mexican American author and an associate professor of literature at the University of Texas-Rio Grande Valley, said he wasn’t surprised at the survey results because of how slowly language evolves, especially when it comes from a marginalized group.

-“Latinx is definitely the term that has arisen from the queer community,” Bowles said.
+“‘Latinx’ is definitely the term that has arisen from the queer community,” Bowles said.
 “Those are the people that were feeling the need for a term that would stop breaking the world into gender binary.”

-Bowles, who is bisexual, says he suspects that some of the visceral resistance to using Latinx may be tied to a larger homophobic sentiment in the Latino community.
+Bowles, who is bisexual, says he suspects some of the visceral resistance to using ‘Latinx’ may be tied to a larger homophobic sentiment in the Latino community.

 “It’s nonsense they can use to, in my view, cover up this anti-LGBTQ sentiment,” Bowles said.

-Bowles also points out that those who prefer to use Latinx as a larger pan-ethnic label are not imposing the term on other individuals — he primarily identifies as Mexican American or Chicano with Latino as a secondary label.
-Like the terms Hispanic and Latino before it, Latinx may just be the latest in the evolving process of language.
+Bowles also points out that those who prefer to use ‘Latinx’ as a larger pan-ethnic label are not imposing the term on other individuals — he primarily identifies as Mexican American or Chicano, with Latino as a secondary label.
+Like the terms “Hispanic” and “Latino” before it, “Latinx” may just be the latest in the evolving process of language.

 “Language has been evolving since the very first time we ever figured out how to say words,” Bowles said.
 “And it will continue to evolve.”